WebAssembly/module-linking/proposals/module-types/Explainer.md

   is able to avoid GC in the status quo (without nested instances), a host can continue to avoid the need for GC.
-Technically, a host could obtain a reference to a nested instance, drop all references to its parent instances, and thus be able to collect the unreachable parent instances are garbage.
+Technically, a host could obtain a reference to a nested instance, drop all references to its parent instances, and thus be able to collect the unreachable parent instances as garbage.
   However, this would only be an optional optimization and should never be required for correct execution because there is a bounded amount of garbage created.
 Moreover, hosts could continue to manage the lifetime of instances by